czechbol/pumpkin-gpt/README.md

-# Pumpkin Reminder
+# Pumpkin GPT-3

 A set of [pumpkin.py](https://github.com/pumpkin-py) modules.

-**HELP WANTED**

-This repository will be new place for old [Amadeus](https://github.com/Czechbol/Amadeus) cogs.
-Check out the [issues](https://github.com/pumpkin-py/pumpkin-reminder/issues) to see what is to be done and what is being worked on.
+This repository exists for OpenAI GPT-3 exploration in the form of a Discord bot.

-Feel free to open an Issue or even PR if you want to help us with migration to the new framework!
+Feel free to open an Issue or even PR!
-# pumpkin-gpt3